- Learn

 The information revolution has impacted every aspect of modern business, from business strategy to workforce habits.

-The extent of the digital transformation is enormous and involves elements of both digitisation and digitalisation, digital transformation and digital readiness.
+The extent of digital transformation is enormous and involves elements of both digitisation and digitalisation, digital transformation and digital readiness.
 These terms are often used interchangeably, but they have different meanings.
-In organisations, there is a pressing need to understand the nature of digital evolution and address some of the scepticism surrounding it.
+Organisations urgently need to understand the nature of digital evolution and address some of the scepticism surrounding it.
 Therefore, knowing these terms' meanings and understanding their role in your organisation is essential.

 Digitisation